 - Traditional IRA: Contributions to a Traditional IRA are typically tax-deductible and can be used to lower your tax-deductible income for the year in which you contribute.
 It can also provide a quick tax-free benefit.

 - Roth IRA: Roth IRA contributions are made using after-tax dollars, which means they’re not tax deductible.
-There isn’t any immediate tax benefit to making a contribution to a Roth IRA.
+There isn’t any immediate tax benefit to contributing to a Roth IRA.

 Taxation of withdrawals: